Banu Khazrun: History

+Little is known about the history of the Banu Khazrun after al-Muntasir.
 In 1143, Roger II of Sicily tried and failed to take Tripoli from Muhammad ibn Khazrun.
 By 1146, a famine drove the city's inhabitants to expel the Banu Khazrun.
 This afforded Roger the opportunity to finally capture the city in 1146 or 1147.
 The dynasty's rule came to an end at this time and the Normans extended their influence to the coastal cities in this region.